PrestaShop/prestashop.github.io/news/_posts/2020-12-09-pr-testing-on-prestashop.md

 - Improvement
 - Migration

-I will first focus on the bug fix Pull Request, since it’s the most common type there is, then detail the differences between a bug fix, an improvement and a migration PR.
+I will first focus on the bug fix Pull Request since it’s the most common type, then detail the differences between a bug fix, an improvement, and a migration PR.

 ## Requirements